Yamini2001/DSA-Questions/README.md

 184.  **TriangularSumArray.java**: Return the triangular sum of nums.
 185.  **WaterBottles.java**: Given the two integers numBottles and numExchange, return the maximum number of water bottles you can drink.
 186.  **WaterBottles2.java**: Return the maximum number of water bottles you can drink.
+187.  **TrappingRainWater.java**: Given an m x n integer matrix heightMap representing the height of each unit cell in a 2D elevation map, return the volume of water it can trap after raining.